What is the problem?

 What is Rise Up For Homes?

-The Inter-Church Council of Greater New Bedford, a non-profit 501(c)3 and member of the HSPN, serves as the fiscal conduit for of all money raised by the campaign.
-The HSPN’s Executive Committee governs all distributions and provides careful oversight of the funds.
+The Inter-Church Council of Greater New Bedford, a non-profit 501(c)3 and member of the BCCC, serves as the fiscal conduit for of all money raised by the campaign.
+The BCCC’s Executive Committee governs all distributions and provides careful oversight of the funds.

 Who is involved?

-The City of New Bedford’s HSPN is a “continuum of care” or “CoC” network collaborative of more than 40 organizations founded in 1996.
-The New Bedford CoC has secured millions of dollars in federal grants leveraged with private funding over the years.
-The group is made up of local agencies, community organizations, private sector businesses, faith-based leadership and individual community members all committed to collaboration in ensuring a pathway to prevent and end homelessness.
-Out of the HSPN came Rise Up for Homes.
+The BCCC is a “continuum of care” or “CoC” network collaborative of more than 50 organizations founded in the 1990s.
+The original New Bedford CoC, alone, secured millions of dollars in federal grants leveraged with private funding over the years.

 How does your donation help?

-By supporting Rise Up for Homes, you acknowledge that the present system in New Bedford does not meet the entire need our commuity faces in ensuring emergency shelter and long-term affordable housing.
-Your donation will help us meet the most pressing needs of our unsheltered and poverty-level neighbors in Greater New Bedford.
+By supporting Rise Up for Homes, you acknowledge that the present funding system, despite its efforts, efficiencies and excellence i does not meet the entire need our community faces in ensuring emergency shelter and long-term affordable housing.
+Your donation will help us meet the most pressing needs of our unsheltered and most vulnerable neighbors in Greater New Bedford.
 With a commitment to fostering positive change and creating a tangible impact, these funds will be invested in a set of initiatives that provide essential resources and support systems.

 We now encourage you to personally get involved and be part of the change you want to see in our community.